Research suggests that 65 per cent of children in preschool today will work in jobs or careers that don’t yet exist.

 That’s why the SNP are committed to delivering high quality STEM education and training across the education system.
 Here’s just some of what we’re doing.

-1. We’re investing in STEM subjects in school.
+👨🔬 We’re investing in STEM subjects in school.

-We are also providing a new three-year £1 million fund to boost primary science learning in schools.
+We are also providing a three-year £1 million fund to boost primary science learning in schools.

-2. We’re making sure young people gain the STEM skills and knowledge they need in the workplace.
+👩🏭 We’re making sure young people gain the STEM skills and knowledge they need in the workplace.

-4. Under the SNP the number of female entrants into STEM subjects at Scottish universities is up, and we’re taking further action to tackle under-representation.
+👩🎓 Under the SNP the number of female entrants into STEM subjects at Scottish universities is up, and we’re taking further action to tackle under-representation.

-Between 2007 and 2016 the number of female entrants in STEM subjects at Scottish universities had increased by 26 per cent in first degree courses and 47 per cent in postgraduate courses.
+Between 2007 and 2016 the number of female entrants in STEM subjects at Scottish universities had increased by 20 per cent in first degree courses and 36 per cent in postgraduate courses.
 But there’s much more to do.